 Many North American Indian tribes have referred to this ‘cave’ or special place of inner knowledge that lies deep within us all as the Dream Lodge.
 Through meditation, the transience of our physical reality can be seen in true proportion.
 Meditation can take us to a level where, behind our physical mortality, we can glimpse the expansiveness of consciousness.

 This concept of introspection has also been mirrored in other cultures.
 For instance in the Indian subcontinent, parallels can be drawn to that of the cave of Brahman.
-Some sages visualized this cave as physiological, as well as metaphorical; it is related to the pineal gland that resides in the center of the four lobes of the brain.
+Some sages visualised this cave as physiological, as well as metaphorical; it is related to the pineal gland that resides in the center of the four lobes of the brain.
 We may well ask ourselves: does this tiny gland only produce melatonin helping us to sleep, or is it also the seat of consciousness?

 In the east this introspection developed into looking within and seeking the light of knowledge through meditation.
 Fundamentally, this was much the same approach adopted by the Shaman on the other side of the globe in North America.
 ‘Bear Medicine’ is concerned with developing intuition in the healer.
 This requires acknowledging that it is important to develop the right side or intuitive area of the brain, as well as considering the logical and mechanical left sided attributes, as both can have importance, metaphorically and physically.